Cost of Trenchless Sewer Repair

 Cured-in-Place Pipe Lining

 Our team at NuFlow Phoenix is comprised of industry experts in trenchless technologies.
 Trenchless repair and replacement allow us to restore pipes in whatever ways they need without digging harmful trenches across your property.
-Cured-in-place pipe (CIPP) or trenchless pipe lining is quick and easy process that takes a few hours to repair your pipes versus a few days or weeks.
+Cured-in-place pipe (CIPP) or trenchless pipe lining is a quick and easy process that takes a few hours to repair your pipes versus a few days or weeks.
 The CIPP process uses the same cleanout hole that was used during your pipe inspection and cleaning.
 CIPP involves a felt sleeve coated with epoxy to be pushed through your pipes.
 As the sleeve pushes against the interior walls of your pipe, they coat it sealing all imperfections.
 The epoxy is left to harden for a few hours (or 60 minutes if heat is used).
 When the epoxy is done hardening there is a brand-new pipe that has formed inside of the existing pipe.
-Trenchless pipe lining can be done to a variety of pipes such as cast iron, orangeburg, concrete, and PVC.
+Trenchless pipe lining can be done to a variety of pipes such as cast iron, Orangeburg, concrete, and PVC.
 Trenchless repair services leave your property in pristine condition making it worth the money.

 Trenchless Pipe bursting

 CIPP is an extremely reliable sewer and drain repair service, but if a sewer camera inspection reveals a collapsed pipeline, your pipe will need to be completely replaced.
-Past methods of sewer replacement gave customers a bad taste in their mouth due to time it took to repair the drain, the damage it caused to their property, and surprise fees at the end of the process.
+Past methods of sewer replacement gave customers a bad taste in their mouth due to the time it took to repair the drain, the damage it caused to their property, and surprise fees at the end of the process.
 Trenchless pipe bursting eliminates all of those issues allowing our team to service your valley home in the most productive way possible.
 Pipe bursting involves attaching a new pipe to a special bursting head.
 The bursting head size will vary depending on the diameter of the pipeline.
-The bursting head is able to move through existing pipes carefully and cautiously pushing the pieces of the old pipe into surrounding soil.
+The bursting head is able to move through existing pipes carefully and cautiously pushing the pieces of the old pipe into the surrounding soil.
 When the bursting head has moved all the way through your pipes, it will have replaced your old pipe with a new one.
 Two access points will need to be established for pipe bursting.
 One for the new pipe to enter through and one for the bursting head to come out of and to seal the new pipe to your system with heat.
 Conducting the bursting at the same time as replacing allows for this to cut down our work time and restore your system in an efficient manner.

 Factors Impacting Cost

 Some home and business owners are still under the impression that lining your pipelines is not as effective as replacing your pipelines altogether.
 The truth is that both offer valid solutions for your residential, commercial, or municipal property in Arizona.
-The versatility of trenchless pipe lining allows customers to have individualized costs based off of their own needs and what they can afford.
+The versatility of trenchless pipe lining allows customers to have individualized costs based on their own needs and what they can afford.
 Every valley property is different which means that every structure will have its own unique needs and constraints that determine how much trenchless repair or replacement services will cost.
 There are a variety of things that need to be factored in when exploring the cost of trenchless services.

 What type of property needs repair?